mikrokontroller-klub/s17-Rover-Joystick/README.md

 # s17-Rover-Joystick
-A code for the Rovers built at the summer bootcamp event of Erdőkertesi Mikrokontroller Klub.
+A code for the Rovers built at the summer bootcamp event of Erdőkertesi Mikrokontroller Klub in 2017.

 It's a PlatformIO project, but you can easily convert it to Arduino.